-To even better maintain the logical structure of the document, you can have EditPad Pro also include a few paragraphs in the block that are identical in both versions of the document.
-This will happen when you set "minimum number of lines for a matching block" to a number greater than one (1).
+To even better maintain the logical structure of the document, you can have EditPad Pro also include a few lines in the block that are identical in both versions of the document.
+This happens when you set “minimum number of lines for a matching block” to a number greater than one (1).

-The setting indicates the minimum number of consecutive paragraphs that are identical in both files are required for EditPad Pro to stop grouping the modified paragraphs and add the identical paragraphs as an unchanged block.
+The setting indicates the minimum number of consecutive lines that are identical in both files that are required for EditPad Pro to stop grouping the modified lines and add the identical lines as an unchanged block.
 The graphical illustrations below make this clear.

 First you see the old and new version of our test document: